allegro/bigflow/README.md

 `touch user_transaction_metrics.py`

-Edit created module with your favourite editor and add following lines:
+Edit created the module with your favorite editor and add the following lines:

 ```python
 from biggerquery import create_dataset_manager